DevExpress/devextreme-documentation/api-reference/_hidden/dxFilterBuilderCustomOperation/editorTemplate.md

 ---
 ---
 ##### shortDescription
-Specifies a custom template for the widget used to edit the field value.
+Specifies a custom template for the UI component used to edit the field value.

 ##### param(conditionInfo): Object
 Information about a **FilterBuilder** field.